 It’s in that spirit that I want to share some easy ways you can get creative with your decorating and personalize your home.

-Collections are a great way to create a focal point.
-They also look more organized and less cluttered because everything is together — in one place.
-Collections are a nice way for hobbyists to showcase what they love.
+Use collections to create a focal point.
+With everything together — in one place – they look chicer and more organized.
+Collections are a nice way for hobbyists to show off what they love to do.
 Whether you’re an art collector or vase collector, a hockey fan, or a musician, you can use collections to group your favorite items for maximum decorating impact.
-Family photos are something else that looks great as a collection, as shown here.
+And as shown here, family photos look great when grouped as a collection.

 Hack Mass-Produced Items